Bordeaux & Dordogne

 3. Which towns or areas should I not miss?

-Don’t miss Bordeaux, Saint-Émilion, Médoc, and Beynac, La Roque-Gageac, and Domme — perched above the Dordogne River like a medieval dream — along with Sarlat, Rocamadour, and the prehistoric caves of Lascaux.
+Don’t miss Bordeaux, Saint-Émilion, Médoc, Beynac, La Roque-Gageac, and Domme — perched above the Dordogne River like a medieval dream — along with Sarlat, Rocamadour, and the prehistoric caves of Lascaux.

 4. Can I visit famous wine estates like Lafite or Margaux?